matthew-compton/PhotoGalleryPlusPlus/README.md

+About
+---
+A PhotoGallery implementation that includes Facebook Messenger and Parse integration.

-Directions for Adding Facebook Messenger Sharing
+Directions for Sharing Images with Facebook Messenger
 ---
 This is a step-by-step guide of adding a share-to-Facebook-Messenger functionality into PhotoGallery.